Rwanda’s Gorilla Naming Ceremony

 The ceremony is an opportunity to thank the communities that live around Volcanoes National Park, our research partners, vets and the dedicated conservationists, rangers and trackers who protect the gorillas.
 Over the last 16 years, 328 mountain gorillas have been named.

-A Celebration of Conservation
+Watch again a Celebration of Conservation

 World Gorilla Day